Hot Weather Advice - It's #CoolToBeKind

 As the weather starts to heat up, we’ve got some tips on how you can help keep your dog safe and happy this Summer!
 Heatstroke is a real danger for our furry friends as they can’t regulate their body temperature the same way as we can and so it’s important to take preventative steps to ensure your dog stays cool in hot weather.
 It’s always #CoolToBeKind, so check out our tips on how you can keep your dog cool this summer:

-Never leave your dog alone in a car.
+- Never leave your dog alone in a car, no matter what the weather is like.
 Even just a few minutes can prove fatal to them.
 On a 22-degree Celsius day, the temperature inside your car can rise by 11 degrees in just 10 minutes.
 Opening a window or parking in the shade does very little to offset this.